 I'm a freelance journalist based in London, focusing on sports (particularly cycling, triathlons and skiing), travel and foreign affairs.
-My stories have appeared in The Guardian, BBC Travel (proxy required if you're in the UK) and BBC Capital, among other publications.
+My stories have appeared in The Guardian, BBC Travel (proxy required if you're in the UK), BBC Capital, CNN and Quartz, among other publications.

 Cycling, triathlon and skiing

 Previously a staff tech writer for the UK's largest cycling magazine, Cycling Weekly, I wrote for the online and the print version of the magazine as well as for their sister monthly magazine Cycling Active before it was shut.

-As a freelancer, I also contribute to the world's most-read cycling website Bike Radar, Red Bull, Cyclist magazine (online), Road Cycling UK, Cycling Plus (print) the UK triathlon magazine 220 Triathlon, Triathlete US (print and online), Triathlon Magazine Canada, Australia's Triathlon and Multi Sport Magazine and Italy's Triathlete.
+As a freelancer, I have been contributing to the world's most-read cycling website Bike Radar, Red Bull, Cyclist magazine (online), Road Cycling UK, Cycling Plus (print) the UK triathlon magazine 220 Triathlon, Triathlete US (print and online), Triathlon Magazine Canada, Australia's Triathlon and Multi Sport Magazine, tech T3 magazine and Italy's Triathlete.

 My ski stories have been published on the Italian magazines SCI and Scimagazine, among other publications.

 In London, I freelanced for the infographic agency Infogr8 as a data journalist and followed professional language and writing courses at the London School of Journalism.
 The courses also involved practice in radio journalism, broadcasting and digital journalism.